PDI20/PDI_UTAD/Readme.md

 ### Efetuar download do dataset no formato desejado

-Efetuar o download do dataset no formato do modelo a utilizar no treino e colocar no Google Drive
+Efetuar o download do dataset no formato do modelo a utilizar no treino e colocar no Google Drive.

 Colocar video

+## Acesso ao Google Drive

+CODIGO

 ## Treino do dataset